boazsegev/iodine/README.md

 * Iodine supports only **Linux/Unix** based systems (i.e. OS X, Ubuntu, FreeBSD etc'), which are ideal for evented IO (while Windows and Solaris are better at IO *completion* events, which are totally different).

-Iodine is a C extension for Ruby, developed and optimized for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 MRI family, but Rack requires Ruby 2.2.2, and so Iodine matches this requirement.
+Iodine is a C extension for Ruby, developed and optimized for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 MRI family, but Rack requires Ruby 2.2.2, and so iodine matches this requirement.

 ## Iodine::Rack == a fast and powerful HTTP + Websockets server with native Pub/Sub